Walk Church

 About Walk Church

-Walk Church, is outdoor alternative Christian worship, we move out of the security of a building and into the open, where we can experience the presence of the Holy Spirit in the wildness of nature.
-There we can allow ourselves to be surprised and challenged by potential insights inspired by new surroundings.
+Walk Church uses nature to help us connect with God.
+We are an itinerant congregation that meets, starting at different churches around the Diocese of Canterbury, (Kent UK).
+We move out of the security of a church building and into the open, where we can experience the presence of the Holy Spirit in the wildness of nature.
+Outdoors we can allow ourselves to be surprised and challenged by potential insights inspired by new surroundings.

 Each walk creates a new community — we journey in faith, telling stories, sharing food, listening to the Bible and praying.
 We never really know how things will go, but remain open to being surprised by our awe of nature, allowing the landscape to speak into moment of our lives, and inform our conversation and prayers.

-With Walk Church, each meeting becomes a pilgrimage and an adventure.
+At Walk Church each meeting becomes a pilgrimage and an adventure.

 Why Walk Church?

-The inspiration came our of the observation of the growing popularity of communal walking, with organised health walks and rambling groups.
-There are also people who are uninspired by the experience of sitting in a pew but still wanting to explore faith, with the opportunity to pray and talk with others in a less formal setting.
+The inspiration for Walk Church comes partly from the growing popularity of communal walking, organised health walks and rambling groups.
+But Walk Church also offers those who are restless with the experience of sitting in a pew other opportunities to explore faith in a less formal setting.

-Most sessions of Walk Church have attracted a mix of committed churchgoers and people who are not part of any congregation.
+Most sessions of Walk Church attract a mix of committed churchgoers and people who are not part of any congregation.

 Nature and faith

-Walk Church is also about working out how faith can help us better value our natural world.
-Indoors, we have struggled to make the environment a theme that is exciting for our worship, but being outdoors lifts and excites our imagination and passion.
+Walk Church is also about how we can better value our natural world.
+Too often with indoor worship we have struggled to make the environment a theme that lifts and excites our imagination.

 Alex took a three-month sabbatical in 2017 during which he explored alternative, nature-based forms of worship, in Sri Lanka, in other European countries, and at in the UK.
-The idea for Walk Church was a direct result of his prayerful thinking about his experiences.
-The first walk took place on…
+The inspiration for Walk Church was a direct result of his prayerful thinking about his experiences.

 Find out more